Unveiling the Mystery: What Is Blue Gas?

 Energy Intensity and Emissions: The Achilles’ Heel

 The production of blue hydrogen is an energy-intensive process that relies on natural gas as a feedstock.
-While carbon capture and storage (CCS) technologies are employed to mitigate emissions, they are not 100% effective.
+While carbon capture and storage (CCS) technologies mitigate emissions, they are not 100% effective.
 Studies have shown that carbon capture rates often fall below the ideal 100%, resulting in residual greenhouse gas emissions.
 This reality challenges the notion of blue hydrogen as a “clean” energy source.

 Moreover, methane leakage during natural gas extraction and transportation further complicates the environmental profile of blue hydrogen.
 Methane, a potent greenhouse gas, can escape at various points along the supply chain, potentially offsetting the carbon benefits touted by blue hydrogen proponents.